Updated March 2021

 Credit unions are full-service financial services providers.
 They were created to enable people to pool their financial resources to help themselves and others.
 In response to members’ growing financial services needs, credit unions’ products offered have expanded over decades to include a wide variety of low-cost, high quality financial services such as auto loans, real estate loans, member business loans, debit and credit cards and much more.
 Each credit union offers the services that are the most important to its own members.

 For youth: Credit unions in Indiana take creative approaches to educating young Hoosiers about financial issues.
 For example, a Central Indiana elementary school has an on-site credit union, staffed by fourth graders, which is open one day each week.
 Several credit unions have student-run branches inside Indiana high schools and middle schools.
-In other communities, at the high school level, credit union staff members volunteer to teach curriculum they have developed themselves or curriculum provided by the National Endowment for Financial Education (NEFE).
-Credit unions have a national partnership with NEFE, an organization that provides a multi-part program, free of charge to schools, that includes curriculum on savings, lending, balancing a checkbook/account, an introduction to the stock market, how to buy insurance and other topics that are important foundation-builders to improve financial literacy.
+In other communities, at the high school level, credit union staff members volunteer to teach curriculum they have developed themselves or curriculum provided by financial literacy partners There are also Indiana credit unions that have won national awards for their efforts to teach financial literacy to young people in our state.

 For adults: Credit unions work with their members and partner with community organizations across the state to provide financial education to thousands of Hoosiers each year.
 Free seminars are the most common and popular way for credit unions to share various pieces of financial information with members.
 Presented by a combination of credit union personnel and community experts, the sessions are part of the foundation of financial literacy education for credit union members around the state.